-This degree apprenticeship in Applied Biomedical Science provides a multidisciplinary approach to the study of human disease.
+The degree apprenticeship in Biological Sciences provides a multidisciplinary approach to the study of human biology.
 It encompasses the causes of disease and the effects of disease on the normal structure and functions of the human body.
 It also provides an understanding of the scientific basis for the laboratory investigation, diagnosis, monitoring and treatment of disease.
-Apprentices will gain an understanding of biomedical science research as well as new therapeutic intervention strategies.
-As a graduate from this degree apprenticeship accredited by the Institute of Biomedical Science (IBMS) you will have a broad-based scientific education coupled with relevant and current technical skills required in laboratory work.
+Graduates gain an understanding of biological research to develop new diagnostic procedures as well as future scientific strategies, in the context of their own laboratory discipline.